 Students are encouraged to become socially active in the campus and community through membership in the ASL Club, the English Club, the Alpha Mu Pi Chapter of Sigma Tau Delta International English Honor Society, and the Spanish Club.

 Students’ critical, creative, and artistic works are honored through the Department’s annual writing contest and publication of Portals.
-The Writing Center, staffed with trained tutors, many of them English majors, aids students across campus in drafting, revising, and editing their papers, and the Modern Languages Lab offers placement testing as well as personal assistance and learning tools to help students strengthen their foreign language skills.
+The Writing Center is staffed with trained tutors, many of them are English majors, aids students across campus in drafting, revising, and editing their papers, and the Digital Humanities Lab offers personal assistance and learning tools to help students strengthen their foreign language skills.

 Contact the Department of English and Modern Languages